chinmay-gupta-2003/Webkriti_Backend-2022/readme.md

 3. Run `npm run dev` to run this locally (dev mode)

-NOTE: In case you are using your own database, don't for to migrate and populate the table schmea.
+NOTE: In case you are using your own database, don't forget to migrate and populate the table schmea.
 PF `migration.sql` in repo for this purpose.